 FREE DELIVERY ON ALL ORDERS - Ends Midnight Tonight 💸

 Try to send no more than 2 notifications a day.
-The number of notifications really depends on updates and the quality of the content you’re driving users to.
+The number of notifications really depends on any updates your business might have, and the quality of the content you’re driving users to.

-Instead of being overly aggressive, making people more likely to switch off, focus on delivering value and building a long-term brand reputation.
+Instead of being overly keen with notifications, thus making people more likely to switch off, focus on delivering value and building a long-term brand reputation.

 #8 Opt-in or out?

 According to Accengage, only 43% of iOS users choose to opt in to push notifications.
-You need to show the value of your app via pushes so users' don't switch them off.
-Ask for opt-in permissions at the right time (not immediately after download), give them the chance to play around with the app and use a ‘soft-ask’ approach.
+You need to show the value of your app via your push notifications so your users' don't switch them off.
+Ask for opt-in permissions at the right time (not immediately after download), give them the chance to play around with the app, and use a 'soft' ask approach.

 #9 Test, Test, Test